hashicorp/terraform-provider-kubernetes/_examples/eks/README.md

 # EKS (Amazon Elastic Kubernetes Service)

-This example shows how to use the Terraform Kubernetes Provider and Terraform Helm Provider to configure an EKS cluster.
-The example config builds the EKS cluster and applies the Kubernetes configurations in a single operation.
-This guide will also show you how to make changes to the underlying EKS cluster in such a way that Kuberntes/Helm resources are recreated after the underlying cluster is replaced.
+This example demonstrates the most reliable way to use the Kubernetes provider together with the AWS provider to create an EKS cluster.
+By keeping the two providers' resources in separate Terraform states (or separate workspaces using [Terraform Cloud](https://app.terraform.io/)), we can limit the scope of impact to apply the right changes to the right place.
+(For example, updating the underlying EKS infrastructure without having to navigate the Kubernetes provider configuration challenges caused by modifying EKS cluster attributes in a single apply).

 You will need the following environment variables to be set: